leonhardreitr/leonhardreitr/README.md

 - 😄 I am Lenni, a master student in psychology at the University of Vienna
 - 🌱 I am part of Robert Böhm's group, where I work as a student assistant
-- 🔭 I’m currently working on a big Meta-Analysis, my master thesis and lot's of other stuff
+- 🔭 I am currently working on a big Meta-Analysis, my master thesis and lot's of other stuff